How much protein per day?

 Why protein is essential

-Protein builds and repairs muscle tissue, produces enzymes and hormones, and strengthens the immune system.
-But its #1 role in nutrition: it keeps you full.
+Proteins build and repair muscle tissue, produce enzymes and hormones, and strengthen the immune system.
+But their number 1 role in nutrition: they keep you full.

-For the same calories, protein is the most satiating macro.
-This is why high-protein diets "work" — it's not magic, just less hunger.
+At equal calories, protein is the most satiating macro.
+That's why high-protein diets "work" — no magic, just less hunger.

 Exactly how much?